6 ways to promote the importance of pathology

-Pathology currently faces several challenges, not least of which is in being able to communicate the value of laboratory services to government.
-With spending closely scrutinised, being able to do so while at the same time demonstrating return on investment is therefore vital.
+Pathology currently faces several challenges, not least of which is in being able to communicate the value of laboratory services and the importance of pathology to government.
+With spending closely scrutinised, being able to do so while at the same time demonstrating a return on investment is therefore vital.

-Events like National Pathology Week (NPW, 5-11 November) and International Pathology Day (IPD, 14 November) are vitally important for raising awareness amongst the public of pathology and its contribution to local and global healthcare.
+Events like National Pathology Week (NPW) and International Pathology Day (IPD) are vitally important for raising awareness of pathology amongst the public and its contribution to local and global healthcare.

-In the UK, professional bodies like the IBMS and the RCPath are instrumental in raising the voice of pathology.
-The work of these professional bodies in challenging the categorisation of pathology as a back office service, for example, illustrates the challenge facing pathology in being able to communicate the value of its services.
+In the UK, professional bodies like IBMS and RCPath are instrumental in raising the voice of pathology.
+The work of these professional bodies in challenging the categorisation of pathology as a back-office service illustrates the challenge facing pathology in being able to communicate the value of its services.

-This is necessary in order to address a fundamental misunderstanding of the role of pathology, in that it is not simply a results service, but rather is “the delivery of clinically relevant scientific information and opinion to positively influence patient outcome.”
+This is necessary in order to address a fundamental misunderstanding of the role of pathology.
+It is not simply a results service, but rather is “the delivery of clinically relevant scientific information and opinion to positively influence patient outcome.”

 With pathology at a critical point in terms of its development as a discipline both in the UK as well as around the world, it’s imperative not just that it’s able to survive, but that it’s able to thrive.
-In order to do so it needs sustained investment, as well as a continuing influx of new staff who are able to see the value in pathology and in being a pathologist.
+To do so, it needs sustained investment, as well as a continuing influx of new staff who are able to see the value in pathology as a career choice.

 With multiple stakeholders to satisfy in this, pathologists need to be their own advocates, part of which is in understanding and being able to defend their existence, but also in being able to improve their services, to find new and better ways of providing that vital underpinning to the services that they support.

 Laboratories have limited resources with which to carry out their services, but it’s vital that they’re able to continue to do so in their foundational role in healthcare.
-This is why an understanding of and ability to communicate the clinical and financial value of their services is crucial.
+This is why being able to understand and communicate the clinical and financial value of their services is crucial.

-Quality – its maintenance and improvement – makes a significant contribution to the value of services and ultimately to the care of which biomedical science is the foundation.
+Quality – its maintenance and improvement – makes a significant contribution to the value and importance of pathology services as a fundamental part of biomedical science.